-Eugene Chu, M.D., is an Associate Professor in the Department of Internal Medicine at UT Southwestern, and a member of its Hospital Medicine Division.
+Eugene Chu, M.D., is an Associate Professor in the Department of Internal Medicine at UT Southwestern and a member of the Division of Hospital Medicine.
 He serves as Chief of Hospital Medicine at Parkland Memorial Hospital.

-Dr. Chu received a bachelor's degree in biology from Stanford University in Stanford, California.
-He then obtained his medical degree from Tufts University School of Medicine in Boston, Massachusetts, and completed internal medicine residency training at the University of Colorado Health Science Center in Denver.
-After becoming the inaugural Chief of Hospital Medicine at Denver Health Medical Center in 2001, Dr. Chu received formal training and certifications in Lean Systems Quality Improvement, Health Services Research, Medical Education and Health Care Leadership.
+Dr. Chu holds a bachelor's degree in biology from Stanford University in Stanford, California.
+He obtained his medical degree from Tufts University School of Medicine in Boston, Massachusetts, and completed internal medicine residency training at the University of Colorado Health Science Center in Denver.
+Dr. Chu was the inaugural Chief of Hospital Medicine at Denver Health Medical Center.

-Board certified in internal medicine, he joined the UT Southwestern faculty in 2017.
+Certified by the American Board of Internal Medicine, Dr. Chu joined the UT Southwestern faculty in 2017.

-He also is an active member of the American College of Physicians, the Society of Hospital Medicine, and the DFW Hospital Council, which he serves as Steering Committee Chair of the Hospital Information and Quality Committee.
+Dr. Chu is an active member of the American College of Physicians, the Society of Hospital Medicine, and the DFW Hospital Council, where he serves as Steering Committee Chair of the Hospital Information and Quality Committee.

 - Medical School